 Now, at this very moment, my husband and I are having a reprieve from work and the cares of the world.
 We are at the beach, one of my favorite places on earth, and we just happen to be celebrating thirty years of marriage.
 It is early in the morning, and Art is asleep.
 I am outside on the patio of our rented condominium with my Bible open and coffee in hand.
 I am all alone with my Lord Jesus; it just doesn’t get much better than that!
 It is a rainy day, and the usually calm, glassy ocean is alive with white caps.
 In the near distance, thunder follows an incredible display of lighting.
 Instead of slowly lapping on the shore, the waves are crashing in one right after the other, obscuring the usual parade of dolphins that swim along the gulf coast.
 I am relatively confident that this storm will soon pass, and the sun will come out.
 I will have the joy of walking along the abandoned beach and talking to the Lord about whatever is on my mind at the moment.
 For now, all is calm, and I am so far removed from some of the greatest storms and sorrows of my life that I can speak of them without being hurt all over again.

 Sometimes it is helpful to look back just long enough to learn the lessons from the past and see the faithfulness of God.
 But it is not good to live there.
 For when we camp-out in the past, grief can make us become self-centered, and our hurts can become idols.
 The Lord gave me the following verses that have helped move me beyond grief and lift my head to look up from the ashes.
 When my gaze is fixed on Jesus, He keeps me from sinking further into despair.
 He gives me the one thing that none of us can live without: hope.
 That hope is Jesus; He is the health of my countenance and the lifter of my head.
 Besides that, our hope is not in the past; it is before us.

-Isaiah 43:18-19
+Read Isaiah 43:18-19.

-“Don’t remember these earlier events; don’t recall these former events.
-“Look, I am about to do something new.
-Now it begins to happen!
-Do you not recognize it?
-Yes, I will make a road in the desert and pathsin the wilderness.

 Philippians 3:12-14

 Not that I have already attained this – that is, I have not already been perfected – but I strive to lay hold of that for which Christ Jesus also laid hold of me.
 Brothers and sisters, I do not consider myself to have attained this.
 Instead I am single-minded: Forgetting the things that are behind and reaching out for the things that are ahead, with this goal in mind, I strive toward the prize of the upward call of God in Christ Jesus.